bhushanwho/smql/README.md

 ### message lifecycle

-messages is SMQL move through the following distinct states:
+messages in SMQL move through the following distinct states:
 1. **ready**: available for consumers to retrieve
 1. **processing**: locked by consumer, invisible to others (peek as workaround for visibility, only for demoing)